Need help finding where your passport was issued?

 Passports issued in the US

-Instead, the passport will have the issuing authority (i.e., issuing office), which is generally the “US Department of State” that reviews all applications.
+Instead, the passport will have the passport issuing authority (i.e., issuing office), which is generally the “US Department of State” that reviews all applications.
 You can find this on the information page of your passport, often near your photo and personal details.

 - US Department of State